Copyright © 2006-2010 Davor Ocelic

 realm.

-/etc/krb5.conf is split into sections; you
+is split into sections; you

-should search for section "[domain_realm]" and append
+should search for section "[domain_realm]

-your definition:
+your definitions:

 At the bottom of the file, you should add the logging section: